Ungter/TruSwap/README.md

 I didnt have time to do a demo :(
 Also only base bridges are working right now, I also didn't have time to fix the CCTP after the user swaps for USDC on solana.

-# CrossPay - Cross-Chain Bridge Application
+# TruSwap - Cross-Chain Bridge Application

 A seamless cross-chain bridge enabling USDC transfers between **Base** (Ethereum L2) and **Solana** using Circle's Cross-Chain Transfer Protocol (CCTP).